Election of New CA Council

 Standing for Election

 Membership of the Council thus offers a significant opportunity to shape the future of the CA, in the interests of its members as a whole.
-Members with an active interest in the future of the CA and who have the skills needed for this role are encouraged to stand for election.
-If you are interested in serving in this way, please read on to find out more about the election process and contact John Bowcott, the Chairman of Council, for further information.
+Members with an active interest in the future of the CA and who have the skills needed for this role were encouraged to stand for election.

 However, whilst the Council will set the high-level policy, it will be ineffective unless there is also a strong Executive Board to implement it.
 The list of skills also shows those wanted for appointment to that, or as a chairman or member of one of its working committees.